Working From Home

 Remember NAMI

-- Many NAMI Affiliates are continuing to provide no-cost NAMI support group and education programs either in person where safe or via video or teleconference where in-person events have become a challenge.
+• Many NAMI Affiliates provide no-cost NAMI support group and education programs either in person or via video or teleconference.

-- The NAMI HelpLine adapted to ensure that our vital services are available to those in need.
+• The NAMI HelpLine is a free resource for those who wish to speak confidentially to a trained volunteer.
 Call 800-950-NAMI (6264) or email [email protected] Mon-Fri 10 a.m. – 10 p.m.
 ET for information, support and referrals.